Zanatticus/High-Performance-Computing/Homework/HW2/Problem1/README.md

 |    Value of Pi    	|   3.142096  	|   3.140892   	|   3.142606   	|   3.141271   	|  3.14151775  	|  3.141394125 	|  3.141726375 	| 3.141656469 	|
 |      Speedup*     	|      1      	| 0.9188264469 	| 0.8625731695 	| 0.8362540562 	| 0.8103256121 	| 0.7983029598 	| 0.5609017937 	| 0.311198923 	|

-<p align="center">Table 2: Strong Scaling for Monte Carlo Method to Approximate PI using Pthreads.
+<p align="center">Table 2: Weak Scaling for Monte Carlo Method to Approximate PI using Pthreads.
 Speedup is compared against single-threaded performance.</p>

 ### Leibniz's Formula for Approximating PI using Pthreads